Itransition is fully committed to ensuring the privacy and security of your personal data.

 Right to lodge a complaint with a supervisory authority

-If you consider that the processing of your personal data infringes the law, you as a data subject have the right to lodge a complaint with a data protection authority, in particular in the United Kingdom or in the Member State of your habitual residence, place of work or place of the alleged infringement.
+If you consider that the processing of your personal data infringes the law, you as a data subject have the right to lodge a complaint with a data protection authority in the Member State of your habitual residence, place of work or place of the alleged infringement.

 If you have any questions, comments, requests or complaints regarding this Recruitment Privacy Statement or the processing of your personal data by us, you can contact us through e-mail firstname.lastname@example.org